 This is, of course, a very simply way to take the first steps into your meditation practice.
 There are as many techniques in meditation as there are teachers.
 Many times, when you are first starting out, a guided meditation is very helpful because there is someone telling you what to do, how to breathe and gives you something you can follow.

 Below I have given you a guided meditation you can use now to get started.
+Remember, though, that this is your journey, your time.
+If the one I’ve included doesn’t feel right for you, please remember, don’t give up.
+There are many places to discover amazing meditations and relaxation audios.
 Enjoy your journey.